aptech/docs/docs/CR-pvPacksi.rst

     p1 = pvPacksi(p1,x, "A",1);
     p1 = pvPacksi(p1, eye(2), "I",2);

-These matrices can be extracted using the pvUnpack command.
+These matrices can be extracted using the :func:`pvUnpack` command.

 ::